 As a registered charity, the Trust is not subject to United Kingdom corporation tax or income tax.
 Any tax deducted from interest is recoverable.
-The Trust is not registered for Value Added Tax, with the result that VAT suffered on expenditure is irrecoverable and written off except that relating to Charlwood Parish Council.
+The Trust is not registered for Value Added Tax, with the result that VAT suffered on expenditure is irrecoverable.